josephdfox/AI-in-Entrepreneurship-Education/README.md

 You can use prompts in any LLM like [ChatGPT](https://chat.openai.com/) or even [OpenAI's Playground](https://platform.openai.com/playground).

 The technical cookbook is availble as a [Notebook](https://jupyter.org/).
 You will need your own API key from [OpenAI](https://openai.com/).
+The Technical Cookbook has been updated to incoprorate LangChain's ChatGPT integration.